tanzr/himlar-dp-prep/README.md

 <dd>Administrator password for OpenStack.
 E.g. <em>himlardev</em></dd>
 </dl>

-The following are settings from the client's page on the Dataporten dashboard, OAuth Details / OAuth Client credentials
+The following are parameters from the client's page on the Dataporten dashboard, OAuth Details / OAuth Client credentials
 section: